-Baked chicken wings with honey soy ginger marinade
+1. Baked chicken wings with honey, soy and ginger marinade recipe

 Recipe courtesy Lee Kum Kee Panda Brand

-- Add the oyster sauce, soy sauce, ginger and honey to a large sealable plastic bag.
-Add the chicken wings to the bag and seal it closed.
-Use your hands to massage the marinade onto the wings, then refrigerate for at least a few hours, or up to overnight.
+- To a large, sealable plastic bag, add the oyster sauce, soy sauce, ginger and honey.
+Add the chicken wings to the bag, and seal it closed.
+Use your hands to massage the marinade onto the wings, then refrigerate for at least a few hours or up to overnight.

-- Preheat your oven to 400 degrees F. Place a sheet of aluminum foil over a baking sheet and lightly spray it with the cooking spray.
+- Heat your oven to 400 degrees F. Place a sheet of aluminum foil over a baking sheet, and lightly spray it with the cooking spray.

 - Place the wings on the sheet so they are not touching.
 Use a brush to lightly add a bit of the marinade to the tops of the wings, then discard it.

-- Cook for 20-30 minutes, or until golden on top and the chicken is cooked through.
+- Bake for 20 – 30 minutes or until golden on top and the chicken is cooked through.

 Pot stickers (or dumplings) make a truly special treat.
 This recipe is quite easy to make (use prepackaged shredded cabbage to make your prep even simpler), but don’t fret if your “folding” technique is lacking — just make sure to tightly seal all the edges after stuffing them.
 Your guests will love digging into these tasty packets.